Meet the exceptional humans who make Vulcana happen!

 In addition to her studies at NIDA she has completed a Bachelor of Creative Industries with subjects in Drama, Film and Music and a Graduate Certificate in Accounting (partial completion) at the Queensland University of Technology.
 Katherine is also a peer assessor for Arts Queensland and the Australia Council.

-Kate has been a strong advocate for disability and mental health going back to the days of her very first committee experiences at QUT, as the undergraduate student rep for the Law Faculty's Teaching and Learning Committee (2003) and Academic Appeals Committee (2004).
+As a person living with Bipolar Disorder, Kati is a strong advocate for disability and particularly mental health - going back to her first committee experiences sitting on Boards at QUT, as the undergraduate student rep for the Law Faculty’s Teaching and Learning Committee (2003) and Academic Appeals Committee (2004) - whilst studying a Justice Studies degree majoring in Critical Criminology.
+During this time Kati also worked on a small project as a research assistant to the Head of the Law Faculty at QUT (2005).

 Sally discovered circus and Vulcana in 2003 and immediately felt like she had found her people.
 Since then she has been involved in two community shows at The Brisbane Powerhouse, performed with the Vulcana Ensemble at the Mullum Circus Festival and attended countless classes.
 Sally has also trained with circuses in London, including the National Centre for Circus Arts, My Aerial Home and AirCraft Circus.